92green/mobx-fog-of-war/packages/mobx-fog-of-war-docs/merge.md

 - `"D"` - works like `"d"`, except the test only passes when *all* `storeItems` have data.

 If no checks pass, normally no loading statuses are set to `true`.
 However if `"f"` is added to the end of the priorities string then it will output `.hasData = true`.

+If an empty array is passed to `mergeStoreItems`, this is treated as though requests were successful, which by default will return a StoreItem with `.hasData = true`.

+If `undefined` is passed to `mergeStoreItems`, this is treated as though a request never took place, which by default will return a StoreItem with `.loading = false`, `.hasError = false` and `.hasData = false`.

 Additionally there is the ability to have ternary logic, such as `e?le:Dl`.
 This example can be understood as *"If there is an error, use `le` as the priorities string.
 If not, use `Dl` as the priorities string"*.